 CALL NOW 859-371-9393

-BACHELOR OF SCIENCE IN NURSING – 3 YEAR PRELICENSURE BSN TRACK
+A BACHELOR OF SCIENCE IN NURSING – 3 YEAR PRELICENSURE BSN TRACK PROGRAM

-If you are passionate about helping people, are a team player, detail-oriented, and attuned to the needs of others, you should consider Beckfield College’s 3 Year Prelicensure BSN track.
+If you are passionate about helping people and aspire to enter the nursing profession as a Registered Nurse (RN) with a bachelor of science degree, you should consider Beckfield College’s 3-year Prelicensure BSN track program.
 Right now, there is a strong need for quality healthcare, which means the demand for educated and skilled nurses is high.
 In fact, the Bureau of Labor Statistics projects employment of registered nurses to grow 7% from 2019 to 2029.†

 3 Year BSN Program Length